taylorsam209/html-layout/README.md

 # My First Commit Story
 Once upon a time there was a new developer.
 They wanted to learn how to use github.
 So they wrote a story about how to make changes to code.
 And then share with github.

+#My Second Commit Story
+This time around, I am reviewing so I will commit again.

 # Project Summary

 In this project, you will re-create three different layouts using HTML and CSS.
 Each layout is broken into a different folder.
 Inside each layout's folder you'll find an `index.html`, `index.css`, and an image file.
 The goal is to get as close as possible to the given design.
 Use the given image as a reference.